1150922636/learngit/readme.txt

 Git is a free sofeware.
 Never Settle
+Stephen Curry